Welcome to Susanna Bavin's Website.

 A Look at My Bookshelves:

-These are the books that help me write my books.
+These are some of the books that help me write my books.

 The history of costume has been a great interest of mine for many years and here are some of the books that I refer to not just when I'm writing but also for pleasure.